-2.5.2 Key points:
+2.2.2 Key points:

-- a) The number of people being supported with ongoing purchased care packages continues to show small reductions across the service.
-However, the rate of reduction is insufficient to meet the savings applied for 2018/19.
+- a) The number of people being supported with ongoing purchased care packages has plateaued in the last quarter.
+This means that although demand is being managed this is not sufficient to meet the savings applied for 2018/19.
 Whilst work is ongoing to mitigate this, the service is currently showing an overspend - b) The department's Promoting Independence strategy continues to seek to support people to maintain their independence; where possible within their own homes and communities.
 This is integral to the demand management requirements embedded within the service budget.
 Permanent admissions to residential care those without a planned end date are therefore a vital area of focus for the service.
 As such, both the 18-64 and 65+ age ranges form two of the six key metrics reported to this Committee as part of the Performance Management report.
 Appendix B provides more details on the progress and actions for this area of budget - c) The generation of income is an important aspect of managing the budget for Adult Social Care.
 In addition to changes to charging agreed as part of the budget, the Council continues to ensure it offers robust financial assessments for service users and works closely with Health partners to agree shared packages of care or funding relating to people on the Transforming Care Programme pathway

-2.6 Commissioned Services
+2.3 Commissioned Services